 In July 2018, our sponsor purchased an aggregate of 575 founder shares for an aggregate purchase price of \$5,000.
-In April 2020, we conducted a 1:5,000 stock split, resulting in our sponsor holding 2,875,000 founder shares, resulting in an effective purchase price per founder share of approximately \$0.002.
+In April 2020 and June 2020, we conducted stock splits, resulting in our sponsor holding 20,125,000 founder shares, resulting in an effective purchase price per founder share of approximately \$0.0003.
 The number of founder shares issued in the stock split was determined based on the expectation that the founder shares would represent 20% of the outstanding shares of common stock upon the completion of this offering.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to us by the number of founder shares issued.
-In 2020, our sponsor transferred founder shares to each of our independent director nominees at their original purchase price (after giving effect to the stock split described above).
-If we increase or decrease the size of this offering, we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of our issued and outstanding shares of our common stock upon the consummation of this offering.
-Up to 375,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' option to purchase additional units is exercised.
+Up to 2,625,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' option to purchase additional units is exercised.
 Our sponsor does not intend to purchase any units in this offering.